-What is muscle fascia and how does it affect your flexibility and the way you stretch?
+What is muscle fascia and how does it affect your flexibility and the way you move?

 When trying to improve flexibility and range of motion, the muscles and their fascia should be the major focus of your flexibility training.
 While bones, joints, ligaments, tendons and skin do contribute to overall flexibility, we have limited control over these factors.

 Fascia is a fibrous connective tissue that is present throughout the entire body, not just the muscles.
 There are three main types of fascia:

 - Superficial Fascia, which is mostly associated with the skin;